Court of Protection, Health & Welfare Specialists

-Southerns Court of Protection team are dedicated mental capacity lawyers who are available to help in a range of mental capacity issues.
+Southerns Court of Protection team are dedicated mental capacity lawyers who support and advise on all aspects of mental capacity.

 What is the Court of Protection?